beemorris/beemorris.github.io/_pages/about.md

   - /about.html
 ---

-I am a full-time contract employee collaborating on NLP research and with product teams for Grammarly.
+I am a full-time contract employee at TELUS International.
+I am collaborating on NLP research and with product teams for Grammarly.

 I am currently interested in transitioning into management positions related to linguistics and technology.